Thank you for your response

-The Post Office Saving Schemes include a bucket list of products that offer the reliability and risk free return on investment which is associated with a central government run savings portfolio.
-These schemes are operated via ~ 1.54 lakh post offices all over the the country.
-For instance, PPF is operated via 8200 branches of public sector banks in addition to the post offices in each city.
+The Post Office Saving Schemes include several reliable products and offer risk-free returns on investment.
+Around 1.54 lakh post offices spread all over the country operate these schemes.
+For example, the government operates the PPF scheme via 8200 public sector banks and the post offices in each city.

 |Scheme||Interest Rate||Minimum Investment||Maximum Investment||Eligibility||Tax Implications|

 |Post Office Savings Account||4% per annum (p.a.)||–Rs 20 |

 |No limit||Resident Indian, minor and major||Tax-free interest up to Rs 50,000 from the financial year 2018-19|

 |Post Office Time Deposit Account (TD)||First year – 5.5% p.a. |

 |Rs 200||No limit||Individual||Tax benefits up to 5 years under Section 80C on deposits|

 |Post Office Monthly Income Scheme Account (MIS)||6.6% per annum payable monthly||Rs 1,500||For one account holder – Rs 4.5 lakh |